see7e/programming-studies/Languages/PYTHON/Django/interview_questions.md

 ## **7\.
 Can you explain how Django handles security and what security features it provides?**

 **Answer:** Django provides a range of security features that protect against common web security threats, such as SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
 Django also provides features for protecting sensitive data, such as password hashing and secure cookie handling.
+Some of these checks are performed by [Form cleaning mechanisms](securing_user_inputs.md).

 ## **8\.
 What is Django's cache framework and how is it used?**